zacharee/CameraXInfo/README.md

 This database relies on Firebase Firestore as the backend for storing device data.

+# Privacy
+CameraX Info uses Firebase Crashlytics and Firebase Firestore.
+Crashlytics is used to collect crash logs and Firestore is used for storing uploaded camera data.

+No personal data is collected and your camera data isn't uploaded unless you upload it yourself.

 ## Data

 Data is uploaded as JSON, with a form similar to: